davidcosc/davidos/README.md

 ```
 load_result_to_reg: mov eax, result
 ```
 In this example load_result_to_reg is a label and mov is the mnemonic identifier of an opcode.
 The destination operand ist eax and the source operand is result.
-The source operands value in this case is the address represented by the result label.
+The destination operand is the eax register of the cpu.
+The source operand value in this case is the address represented by the result label.

 Although we are going to use a lot of different instructions throughout this project, we are not going to come close to using all of them.
 We are simply going to us as many as we need to fullfill our purposes.
 Explanations on the instructions used will be provided in the code comments of either the tutorials or the actual os.